 A panel of federal judges has sent around 85 lawsuits involving the type 2 diabetes drugs Onglyza and Kombiglyze XR to a Kentucky federal court, creating a new Multi-District Litigation to consolidate the claims.
-The lawsuits draw on the results of an FDA review, which linked Onglyza’s active ingredient to an increased risk for heart failure.
+The lawsuits draw on the results of an FDA review, which linked Onglyza's active ingredient to an increased risk for heart failure.
+Learn more about the recent Onglyza tv commercial.

 On February 2, 2018, the US Judicial Panel on Multi-District Litigation announced the creation of In Re: Onglyza (Saxagliptin) and Kombiglyze XR (Saxagliptin and Metformin) Products Liability Litigation, assigning the coordinated proceedings to Chief Judge Karen K. Caldwell of the US District Court for the Eastern District of Kentucky.